miguelrincon/miguelrincon.github.io/_drafts/posts-brainstorming.md

 Hiring, handling resources and schedules, pragmatic delivery, some automation, dealing with customer, at another level...

-How to become a succesulf development manager.
+How to become a succesul development manager.

 ### Scrum ang Agile under a budget in real life mid-size projects